The UN Framework Convention on Climate Change

 (1994; Bonn; 450 staff; unfccc.int)

-Is a treaty that supports the “global response to the threat of climate change” and binds “member states to act in the interests of human safety even in the face of scientific uncertainty.”
+The treaty supports the “global response to the threat of climate change” and binds “member states to act in the interests of human safety even in the face of scientific uncertainty.”
 The ultimate objective of all the agreements under the UNFCCC is “to stabilize greenhouse gas concentrations in the atmosphere at a level that will prevent dangerous human interference with the climate system, in a time frame which allows ecosystems to adapt naturally and enables sustainable development”.
 The organisation has a Newsroom, which provides updates on the 20125 Paris agreement, climate action and COP 23.

 - Facilitates the intergovernmental climate change negotiations.